top of page

 Forest Bathing

-What is forest bathing?
+What is Forest Bathing?

 This wonderful Japanese practice, also known as shinrin-yoku, is a gentle process of relaxation.
 The simple but hugely effective method of being calm and quiet among the trees, observing nature and breathing deeply, is a great way to de-stress and boost health and wellbeing.
 And what’s more, it’s one of my favourite practices.

 “In nature, nothing is perfect, and everything is perfect.
 Trees can be contorted, bent in weird ways, and they’re still beautiful.”
-Alice Walker

 During sessions, participants will be encouraged to turn off devices, slow down and connect to the natural world.
 In Dr Qing Li’s, ‘Into the Forest’ book, he describes forest bathing as, “simply being in nature, connecting with it through our sense of sight, hearing, taste, smell and touch,” and I couldn’t agree more.
 It’s the simplicity that I love.